open-telemetry/opentelemetry-dotnet-instrumentation/docs/troubleshooting.md

 update the project references to ensure that they are on the same versions as the ones used by the instrumentation.

-This workaround only work at build time.
+This workaround works only at build time.
 When a rebuild is not possible, use one of the following suggestions to force the application to use the assembly versions shipped with the instrumentation.